bitrise-io/devcenter/_articles/en/tutorials/how-to-use-the-generic-file-storage.md

 ### Downloading a file and exporting the file's path using a Script Step

+To download a file, you need to specify a full download path - with the filename at the end - that already exists on the machine.

 Assuming the file's `GENERIC FILE STORAGE` URL is assigned to `BITRISEIO_MY_FILE_ID_URL`, the **Script** Step would look like this:

     - script: